swhobbit/x3270pro/dot.x3270pro.md

 See [README](README#get-3270).

+## `x3270.sh` wrapper

+In some X Windows environments, multiple `x3270` will land on in the same position and hide each other.
+The (x3270.sh)[x3270.sh] script does two things:
+* It randomizes the position of the `x3270` windows on the screen.
+* It adds the to `x3270` `-once` option  to automatically close the window after session termination.

 ## Profile keys
-Below is the primary layout by the author with alternatives.
+Below is the primary layout by the author with alternative key bindings.

 ### Program Attention Keys (PAK)